 Similarly, the Facebook page “Bring Back Phil Robertson” had more than 190,000 “likes” by Thursday night.

 “I would never treat anyone with disrespect just because they are different from me,” he said.
 “We are all created by the Almighty and like Him, I love all of humanity.”

 “Duck Dynasty” follows a Louisiana bayou family that has “made a fortune on duck calls,” as A&E describes it.

 Robertson founded the Duck Commander company, “which sold a line of custom-made duck-hunting calls that quickly became popular among avid hunters for their uncanny accuracy in replicating the sound of a real duck,” the GQ article states.
 Videos of his family’s duck hunts led to a show on the Outdoor Channel and eventually A&E, the article says.

-Season 5 of is set to premiere on January 15.
+Season 5 of is set to premiere January 15.
 According to A&E, its fourth season premiere in August drew nearly 12 million viewers to become the No. 1 nonfiction series telecast in cable history.

 CNN’s Tom Foreman contributed to this report.